aubreypwd/wordpress-themereview-vvv/readme.md

 # What will happen?

-Check out the `vvv-*` scripts for what will happen.
+Also, check out the `vvv-*` scripts for what will happen.
 ______________

 This will create a `/vagrant-install/www/wordpress-themereview/htdocs` folder with a fresh WordPress install.

 The data base `wordpress_themereview` will be automatically created for you.
-It will also check out the developer and theme-check plugins and activate them for you as well as install the Theme Unit Test data.
+It will also check out the [developer](http://wordpress.org/plugins/developer/) and [theme-check](http://wordpress.org/plugins/theme-check/) plugins and activate them for you as well as install the [Theme Unit Test](http://codex.wordpress.org/Theme_Unit_Test) data.

-You can then go to `http://themereview.wordpress.dev`, upload and install a theme and review away.
+You can then go to [http://themereview.wordpress.dev](http://themereview.wordpress.dev), upload and install a theme and review away.

 Just delete the `htdocs` folder when you want to start over.

 ## WordPress Login Creds